2021–22 NCAA Division I men's basketball season

 The 2021–22 NCAA Division I men's basketball season began on November 9, 2021 and concluded on March 13, 2022.
 The 2022 NCAA Division I men's basketball tournament culminated the season and began on March 15 and concluded on April 4 with the championship game at the Caesars Superdome in New Orleans, Louisiana.

 Rule changes

+Following the Supreme Court of the United States June 2021 ruling in the National Collegiate Athletic Association v.
+Alston case, student athlete compensation, such as payment for name, image and likeness (NIL), became permissible for NCAA scholarship athletes on July 1, 2021.

 The following rule changes have been recommended by the NCAA Basketball Rules Committee to the Playing Rules Oversight Panel for the 2021–22 season: